 Adopted 9/16/2015, Revised 8/17/2016

-- Snow–If schools are closed, the library will try to remain open.
+- Snow—If schools are closed, the library will try to remain open.
 A notice will be posted on the public entrances and Facebook, if any change.
-City Hall will be notified.
+The Library Board will be notified.

 - Tornado or Violent Storm—The library staff will monitor the weather conditions.
 In the event of a tornado warning staff will move everyone to the restroom shelters.
 Patrons who do not go to the shelter must leave the building, for security purposes.
 If a patron remains in the building, rather than go to the shelter loss of library privileges may result.